 As the company has grown, what have you learned about implementing design thinking in a large organisation?

-I think it's about creating simple frameworks and giving people the right environment.
+AS: I think it's about creating simple frameworks and giving people the right environment.
 We're lucky because design thinking has been part of Airbnb since day one, which makes things somewhat easier.
 The other thing is to make sure you don't consider 'design thinking' as something that exclusively resides within the discipline of design.

 This article originally appeared in net magazine issue 287.